When should I have my septic tank pumped?

 We do not charge or send bills to residential or new commercial customers, therefore we need payment when work is complete.

-We accept most forms of payment: cash, check, money order, debit card, Visa, Discover and Mastercard.
+We accept most forms of payment: cash, check, money order, and credit/debit card (3.5% fee)

 Do you guarantee your work?